yortem/ytodo/README.md

 # yTodo

-A lightweight, keyboard-centric TODO and note-taking application for Windows, built with .NET 8 and WPF. `yTodo` is designed to stay out of your way while providing a seamless experience for managing tasks, headers, and notes.
+A lightweight, simple, keyboard-centric TODO and note-taking application for Windows, built with .NET 8 and WPF with full RTL support.

 ![Preview](screenshot-checklist.jpg)

 ## Features